hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/monitoring-jobs.md

 # Monitoring Jobs

-## Description

 This page provides information about monitoring user jobs.

 Different Slurm commands provide information about jobs/job steps on different levels.
-The command _squeue_ provides high-level information about jobs in the Slurm scheduling queue (state information, allocated resources, runtime, ...).
-The command _sstat_ provides detailed usage information about running jobs, and sacct provides accounting information about active and completed (past) jobs.
-The command _scontrol_ provides even more detailed information about jobs and job steps.
+The command `squeue` provides high-level information about jobs in the Slurm scheduling queue (state information, allocated resources, runtime, ...).
+The command `sstat` provides detailed usage information about running jobs, and `sacct` provides accounting information about active and completed (past) jobs.
+The command `scontrol` provides even more detailed information about jobs and job steps.

-!!! types note ""
+!!! tip "Configuration"
     The output format of most commands is highly configurable to your needs.
 Look for the _--format_ or _--Format_ options.

-!!! types note ""
-    Most command options support a short form as well as a long form (e.g. -u <username>, and --user=<username>).
-Because few options only support the long form, we will consistently use the long form throughout this documentation.

 ## squeue

-!!! types note ""
+!!! tip note "Monitoring your jobs"
-    Use the _squeue_ command to get a high-level overview of all active (running and pending) jobs in the cluster.
+    Use the `squeue --me` command to get a high-level overview of all your active (running and pending) jobs in the cluster.

 Syntax